-Urban development should be avoided carefully managed around strategic infrastructure to ensure the safety and wellbeing of residents, and to safeguard the effective operation, maintenance and potential for upgrades of this infrastructure.
-Key strategic infrastructure in Greater Christchurch includes Christchurch Airport, the Port of Lyttelton, the inland ports at Rolleston and Woolston, state highway and rail corridors, and the National Grid and the electricity transmission and distribution network (see Map 9).
+Urban development should be avoided around strategic infrastructure to ensure the safety and wellbeing of residents, and to safeguard the effective operation, maintenance and potential for upgrades of this infrastructure.
+Key strategic infrastructure in Greater Christchurch includes Christchurch Airport, the Port of Lyttelton, the inland ports at Rolleston and Woolston, state highway and rail corridors, and the electricity transmission network (see Map 9).

-Map 9: Key sStrategic infrastructure
+Map 9: Strategic infrastructure